Can I sync Google Drive to desktop?

 Let’s see how to backup your Google Drive files to another cloud with CBackup:

-2. Click “My Storage +” under the “My Storage” tab, select your clouds and click “Add”.
+2. Click “Add Clouds” under the “My Storage” tab, select your clouds and click “Add”.
 Then sign in to your account and authorize CBackup to access and manage your files on the cloud.

-3. Click on the “Backup Tasks” tab at the top of the page, then, click the “New Task” button.
+3. Click on the “Backup” tab at the top of the page, then, click the “Backup Public Cloud to Public Cloud” button.

 5. Click “Start Backup” in the lower right corner to backup files from Google Drive to other clouds.